Top 8 Greatest Defenders of All Time

 But it wasn't just his brilliance that set him apart.
 As captain of both AC Milan and the Italian national team, His rivals and teammates respected him massively because of the pure aura he had in the backline.

-His influence extended beyond his performance, as he orchestrated the defensive organization of his teams with precision and authority.
+His influence extended beyond his performance, as he orchestrated the defensive organisation of his teams with precision and authority.

 Baresi's trophy cabinet speaks volumes about his impact and success.
 With AC Milan, he hoisted numerous Serie A titles and UEFA Champions League trophies, cementing his legacy as one of the most decorated defenders of his era.